ThomasWilshaw/ThomasWilshaw.github.io/film_shape.md

 following charts were plotted in Nuke with Jed Smith's `nuke-colortools`[^jed_smith] and have have all been calculated with the CIE Standard Observer CMFs and Illuminate E (uniform spectra) for simplicity.
-I have also included the Rec.709 gamut for refernce.
+I have also included the Rec.709 gamut for reference.

 ![Hue flights of Ektachrome 100D plotted on the CIE xy chart.
 Also includes Rec.709 gamut fro reference](/docs/assets/images/ektachrome_hue_flights_xyz.jpg)

-I also moved all the calculations from Excel to Python which allowed me to generate a mcuh denser data set which provided the following output.
+I also moved all the calculations from Excel to Python which allowed me to generate a much denser data set which provided the following output.

 ![Hue flights of Ektachrome 100D plotted on the CIE xy chart.
 Also includes Rec.709 gamut fro reference](/docs/assets/images/ektachrome_hue_flights_xyz_dense_data_set.jpg)

 ![Animated 3D plot of the Ektachrome 100D CIE xyz data](/docs/assets/images/ektachrome_100D_ciexyz.gif)

-And here are the generated colour andachomatic sweeps matrixed into Rec.709 for viewing.
+And here are the generated colour and achromatic sweeps matrixed into Rec.709 for viewing.

 ![Ecktachrome sweep matrixewd to Rec.709](/docs/assets/images/ektachrome_1931_rec709_artificial.jpg)